momentohq/api-key-refresh-lambda/DEPLOYMENT.md

 - `MOCK_TOKEN_ENV_KEY_VALUE`: override if you would like to return a different mocked response from Secrets Manager for `getSecret` calls, requires `USE_STUB_KEY_VALUE` to be `true`. **Default:** `{}`
 - `MOCK_TOKEN_STATUS_ENV_KEY_VALUE`: override if you would like to return a different mocked response for token status, this is to test cloudwatch Metrics, requires `USE_STUB_KEY_VALUE` to be `true`. **Default:** `[['AWSCURRENT', TokenStatus.VALID], ['AWSPENDING', TokenStatus.VALID]]`

-Upon competion of deployment, your secrets will be created in AWS Secret Manager, however, they now need to be populated.
-This can be done through AWS Secrets Manager console, or throught the aws cli.
+Upon completion of deployment, your secrets will be created in AWS Secret Manager, however, they now need to be populated.
+This can be done through AWS Secrets Manager console, or through the aws cli.

 For more info on what needs to be stored and where to get the token, checkout the [README](./README.md) `Prerequisites` section.